algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - LogicSigVersion >= 5
 - Mode: Application

-`itxn_field` fails if X is of the wrong type for F, including a byte array of the wrong size for use as an address when F is an address field. `tx_field` also fails if X is an account or asset that does not appear in `txn.Accounts` or `txn.ForeignAssets` of the top-level transaction.
+`itxn_field` fails if X is of the wrong type for F, including a byte array of the wrong size for use as an address when F is an address field. `itxn_field` also fails if X is an account or asset that does not appear in `txn.Accounts` or `txn.ForeignAssets` of the top-level transaction.
 (Setting addresses in asset creation are exempted from this requirement.)

 ## itxn_submit

 - Opcode: 0xb3
 - Pops: _None_
 - Pushes: _None_
 - Execute the current inner transaction.
-Fail if the transaction can not be applied.
+Fail if 16 inner transactions have already been executed, or if the transaction itself fails.
 - LogicSigVersion >= 5
 - Mode: Application